 The SOFTEST Sugar Cookies of Your Life (That Hold Their Shape)

 A secret ingredient in this sugar cookies recipe makes these cookies the SOFTEST and most flavorful cookies of your life!
 And they even hold their shape after baking, so you get exactly what you want instead of sad blob cookies.
-(Frost them with this amazing buttercream frosting.)
+(Frost them with The BEST Buttercream Frosting for Sugar Cookies.)

 Originally posted March 15, 2017

 I’m doing dishes in the kitchen when all the sudden I hear the saddest, most piercing cry come out of 4 month old Valentine.
 Slightly panicked, I ask Eric what happened, and he said, “I kissed her.”
 Oh the drawbacks of having a beard.
 This actually happens all the time.
 Poor baby faced Valentine!

 I went running last week for the first time in a very long time (like, pre-pregnancy…) I ran for 20 solid minutes and probably only went a mile and a half.
 (Picture a slug glorping along on the sidewalk and you pretty much have an idea of me running.)

 Anyway, when I got home both of my big toes were killing me, and since then they have developed dark bruises underneath my nails.
 You know what this means, right.
 Get new shoes?
 Learn how to run the right way?
 No. Listen people, it’s a sign.
 The sign says DON’T EVER GO RUNNING AGAIN KAREN.

 I’m super excited to share this recipe with you guys today!
 I’ve been working on this post for a while now.
 The recipe is adapted from my sister-in-law Sandi.
 I wrote it down in pencil in a notebook years ago and have been tweaking it ever since.
 They are good sugar cookies, for sure, but I was on the hunt for a secret ingredient that would make them next-level.